dbelyaev/action-checkstyle/README.md

 * ### `properties_file`

-  Properties file relative to the root directory.
+  Location of the properties file relative to the root directory.

+  This file serves as a means to resolve repetitive or predefined values within the checkstyle configuration file.

   **`Default:`** ``